Mental Health

 Dr Murphy’s PhD from the School of Psychiatry, UNSW, examined the role of internet-delivered cognitive behavioural therapy (iCBT) in the treatment of depression and/or anxiety in cancer patients, including randomised controlled trials to evaluate iCBT in early stage and advanced stage cancer and in cancer survivors.
 He has also studied patient care in eating disorders, managing blood-borne viral illnesses in mental health patients, and teaching doctors how to assess patients’ decision-making capacity.

 About one-third of people with a chronic physical health condition, such as diabetes, heart disease or cancer, also experience depression or anxiety at some point during their illness or treatment.
+These coexisting mental health issues can have significant effects on both the individual’s mental well-being and their physical health outcomes.

 About the project